 - Don’t train hard less than two hours before sleeping.

 - Avoidance/reduction of caffeine, nicotine, and alcohol before bedtime.
 Drink warm milk as it contains the natural sleepy chemical Tryptohan.

-- Keep the bedroom at a well-aired comfortable temperature.
-Check pillows and bed linen are comfortable, if not, change them.
+- Keep the bedroom at a well-aired comfortable temperature and make sure it’s properly dark.

 - Don’t lie in bed worrying that you cannot sleep.
-This will over stimulate the brain to further awakening.
 Do not watch the clock, this encourages a stress response.
-Not everybody needs 8 hours, give your body the chance and it’ll find its own perfect sleep pattern.
+Not everybody needs eight hours, give your body the chance and it will find its own perfect sleep pattern.

-Pros don’t spend rest days on Grand Tours lounging around in bed.
-They’ll normally ride for two to three hours to aid recovery and prevent staleness creeping in.
-If you’ve done a hard training ride or race, going out for a recovery ride the next day can really facilitate the recovery process.
+If you have done a hard training ride or event, going out for a recovery ride the next day can enhance the recovery process.
 Ride for 30-60 minutes on a flat course, keep your bike in the smaller chainring and spin easy.
-Imagine you’ve got “crystal cranks” that’ll snap if you put too much pressure through them.
-Throw in some low gear (39X18) sprints of 5-8 seconds duration to really help flush things out and prevent heavy legs.
+Imagine you have got 'crystal cranks' that will snap if you put too much pressure through them.
+Throw in some low gear (39X18) sprints of five-eight seconds duration to help prevent heavy legs.
 Don’t let your legs burn at all though.
-If you’re using heart rate or power, you should stick strictly to Zone 1.
-Anything more than this and you’ll just be adding to your fatigue rather than enhancing recovery.
+If you are using heart rate or power, you should stick strictly to Zone 1.
+Anything more than this and you will just be adding to your fatigue rather than enhancing recovery.